Lake Chatuge in Hiawassee, Georgia. Photo by @overwatchproductions

 The area is also home to several breweries and wineries, including Grumpy Old Men Brewing.

 Best for History Lovers: Lake Blackshear

 Located in the south Georgia town of Cordele, the 8,700-acre Lake Blackshear has 97 miles of coastline, ideal for swimming, boating, and access to several historical points of interest.

-Stay at the Lake Blackshear Resort & Golf Club, with accommodations ranging from cabins and villas to the main lodge.
-During your stay, enjoy amenities such as a championship golf course, miles of hiking and cycling trails, an outdoor pool with hot tub, and a full-service marina for fishing, kayaking, and other water activities.
+Stay at the Lake Blackshear Resort & Golf Club, with accommodations ranging from campgrounds to cabins.
+During your stay, enjoy amenities such as a championship golf course, miles of hiking and cycling trails, and a full-service marina for fishing, kayaking, and other water activities.

 History buffs will want to check out Georgia Veterans State Park, a memorial dedicated to U.S. veterans with an onsite museum featuring armored vehicles, uniforms, aircraft, medals, and other artifacts.
 The park also has four miles of nature trails, an archery and air gun range, and an 18-hole championship golf course.
 Rent pontoon boats or kayaks, and spend a day cruising the lake.

 To learn more about the area’s history, hop aboard the Historic SAM Shortline Railroad.
 Guests ride in air-conditioned, 1940s-era vintage train cars from the park across Lake Blackshear to downtown Plains, birthplace of President Jimmy Carter.
 The tour includes stops at Carter’s boyhood farm, the Jimmy Carter National Historic Site Museum, and the Georgia Rural Telephone Museum, which houses the world's largest collection of antique telephones and telephone memorabilia.